firepress-org/rclone-in-docker/README-CI.md

 ## Hacking Github Actions

-**Github actions and environment variables**
+1/ Here is a great hack to use on your @github actions.

-The issue IMHO, is that when you set variables in an action, further actions can NOT consume these variables.
-See [Github docs](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret) about this.
+The pain is that when you set variables in a step in your workflow, further steps can NOT see the VAR 🙊.

+Officially you have to re-set VAR at each step.
+This sucks.

+Hold my beer 🍺

+2/ Well, that sucked for about a day.
+Then I had 🙌🙌.

 I found a way to hack this limitation.

-We write variables on disk then cat them later.
-So simple :-p

-See the « Action » **A) Define VARs in** `./git_repo/.github/workflows/dockerfile_ci.yml`
+Write your VAR on disk (the CI system disk), then `cat $my_var` to use your VAR in every step you need 😎.

+3/ Take a look at my yml file here -> https://github.com/firepress-org/rclone-in-docker/blob/master/.github/workflows/docker_build_ci.yml#L20

+You'll be a CI ninja for Docker in no time 👊.